Brendan Rodgers Preview, Player Props: Rockies vs. Braves

 Brendan Rodgers At The Plate

-- Rodgers has four doubles, a triple and four walks while hitting .218.

-- Rodgers has picked up a hit in 11 of 20 games this season, with multiple hits five times.
+- Rodgers has reached base via a hit in 11 games this year (of 20 played), and had multiple hits in five of those games.

-- Rodgers has an RBI in six of 20 games this year, with multiple RBI in three of them.
+- In six games this season (30.0%), Rodgers has picked up an RBI, and in three of those games (15.0%) he had more than one.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.